Platonic Solids - Why Five?

 Exploding Solids!

-Example: the cut-up-cube would now be six little squares.
-Each square would have 4 edges, for 24 edges in total (versus 12 edges when joined up to make a cube). |
+And each square has 4 edges, making a total of 24 edges (versus 12 edges when joined up to make a cube).

 So, how many edges?
 Twice as many as the original number of edges "E", or simply 2E